Walking Control Based on Step Timing Adaptation: Introduction

 \subsection{Step adjustment and timing adaptation}

-Explicit manipulation of the CoP to control the DCM or CoM imposes several restrictions on robot mechanics.
+Explicit manipulation of the CoP to control the DCM or CoM imposes several restrictions on the leg design.
 Indeed, robots with point contact feet \cite{hubicki2016atrias} or robots with passive ankles \cite{khadiv2016stepping} have very limited control authority, if any, on the foot CoP.
 The modulation of the CoP is also very limited for robots with actuated ankles, due to the rather small foot support area and the limited amount of available ankle torque.
 This is in contrast to step adjustment, which allows to select the next step location in a relatively large area compared to the support polygon.
 It constitutes therefore a more significant tool for stabilizing biped walking.
-Step adaptation algorithms \cite{englsberger2013three,englsberger2015three,khadiv2016stepping,diedam2008online,herdt2010online,herdt2010walking,feng2016robust} make walking pattern generators more robust against disturbances.
-However, in these methods step timing is never adapted.
-Indeed, it is necessary to fix step duration to keep the problem convex over a sequence of several footsteps.
+Step adaptation algorithms makes walking pattern generators more robust against disturbances.
+Successful approaches can either employ heuristics to adapt predefined step sequence based on DCM tracking error \cite{englsberger2015three,khadiv2016stepping}, consider step location as a decision variable in an MPC framework \cite{diedam2008online,herdt2010online,herdt2010walking}, use constrained optimization to adapt step location \cite{feng2016robust, kamioka2018simultaneous} or modify a preview control approach \cite{urata2012online}.
+However, in all these methods step timing is never adapted as it would render the problem non-convex when considered over several footsteps.